venumadhavpudoori/temporary/README.md

 >npm add aws-amplify aws-amplify-react
 >npm start

-rest of this page is boilerplate.
+rest of this page is boilerplate stuff .
+Keeping it here just for continuity